 Does your job require you to be proficient in a foreign language?
 Would you like to learn a new language, or could you use a refresher course?

-For BZ staff and other central government employees with an international role, it’s essential to have a good command of one or more foreign languages.
+For staff at the Ministry of Foreign Affairs and other central government employees with an international role, it’s essential to have a good command of one or more foreign languages.
 This makes a big difference in our representation of the Netherlands abroad.
 It also helps us promote our international interests effectively, and that means we achieve better results.

 At BZ we all work within the international and diplomatic fields.
 So languages are important for all staff.
 This means staff in the Netherlands need to have excellent language skills in Dutch, have a good spoken and written command of English, and preferably have a command of one or more other languages.
 In some cases it’s even a specific job requirement.